konnected-io/noonlight-hass/README.md

 ## Changes from Official Repository

 * Adds address information using the v1 API
-* Setup through Config Flow
+* Add unique id to Switch

 ## How it Works